dasmer/opportunities/engineering-1/README.md

 * Do not modify the `json` files in the `data` directory.
 * Keep your code as clean and readable as possible.
-* Bonus points for organization and documentaiton.
+* Bonus points for organization and documentation.
 * Bonus points for tests.

 # Instructions